zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Interval in seconds at which the camera will hide meshes in attempt to consolidate FPS / GPU memory.
 - Default Value: 0.1

-### CameraOcclusionEnabled
+### UNSTABLE_CameraOcclusionEnabled
-- Description: Enables hiding active raft pieces at specific intervals.
+- Description: Unstable config, this will possible get you more performance but parts of the vehicle will be hidden when rapidly panning.
+This Enables hiding active raft pieces at specific intervals.
 This will hide only the rendered texture.
 - Default Value: False

 ### DistanceToKeepObjects
 - Description: Threshold at which to retain a object even if it's through a wall.
 - Default Value: 5

+## Camera Zoom

+### CameraZoom Enabled
+- Description: Overrides the camera zoom while on the vehicle.
+Values are configured through other keys.
+- Default Value: False

+### CameraZoomMaxDistance
+- Description: Allows the camera to zoom out between 8 and 64 meters.
+Percentage based zoom.
+- Default Value: 0

 ## QuickStartWorld